-If only shares of Class B Common Stock and Class C Common Stock are outstanding, then a dividend of shares of Class C Common Stock, Class B Common Stock or Common Stock may be declared and paid to holders of Class C Common Stock only or to holders of Class B Common Stock and Class C Common Stock, if the number of shares paid per share to such holders is the same; provided that a dividend of shares of Class B Common Stock may be paid to holders of Class B Common Stock while holders of Class C Common Stock or Class C Common Stock if the number of shares paid to such holders is the same.
-Additionally, if only shares of Class B Common Stock and Class C Common Stock are outstanding, a dividend of shares of Common Stock or Class B Common Stock may be declared and paid to holders of Class B Common Stock, provided that a dividend of shares of Common Stock or Class C Common Stock is declared and paid to holders of Class C Common Stock and the number of shares paid per share to such holders is the same.
+If only shares of Class B Common Stock and Class C Common Stock are outstanding, then a dividend of shares of Class C Common Stock, Class B Common Stock or Common Stock may be declared and paid to holders of Class C Common Stock only or to holders of Class B Common Stock and Class C Common Stock, if the number of shares paid per share to such holders is the same; provided that a dividend of shares of Class B Common Stock may be paid to holders of Class C Common Stock or Class B Common Stock while holders of Class C Common Stock receive Common Stock or Class C Common Stock if the number of shares paid to such holders is the same; provided that a dividend of shares of Class B Common Stock may be paid to such holders is the same.
+Additionally, if only shares of Class B Common Stock and Class C Common Stock are outstanding, a dividend of shares of Common Stock or Class B Common Stock may be declared and paid to holders of Class B Common Stock, provided that a dividend of shares of Common Stock or Class C Common Stock is declared and paid to holders of Class C Common Stock, provided that a dividend of shares of Common Stock or Class C Common Stock is declared and paid to holders of Class C Common Stock and the number of shares paid per share to such holders is the same.